-BALTIMORE — Suffrage, a new all-male hardcore band, is a group of radical-minded men intent on proving that guys can rock, too.
+BALTIMORE — Suffrage, a new all-male hardcore band, is a group of radical-minded men intent on proving once and for all that guys can rock, too.

-“If I get all hot and sweaty on stage you better believe I’m going to take off my shirt, and if you don’t like that, well, I’m not sorry,” frontman “Big” Tim Ramsey said, proudly sporting lengthy arm pit hair for the whole world to see.
+“If I get all hot and sweaty on stage you better believe I’m going to take off my shirt, and if you don’t like that, well, get used to it,” said frontman “Big” Tim Ramsey proudly sporting lengthy armpit hair for the whole world to see.
 “I don’t wear sleeveless shirts for you; I wear sleeveless shirts for me, so if you can’t handle a full-bodied man in a position of power, then don’t come to the shows.”

 Brian Worrick is a huge supporter of the band and has followed Suffrage from the beginning.

 “Discovering this band was the push I needed to finally build up the courage to start making zines that focused on men in hardcore,” said Worrick.
 “Beef Boys, which has its third issue coming out as soon as I make the first and second issues, gives a spotlight and voice to underrepresented straight white males in the scene like me.”

 Suffrage has already received glowing praise across multiple social media platforms.

 “The vocalist is so good you can hardly tell he is a guy,” said a Tweet from @AmandaJames.
 “And look at the bassist in his cute little shorts.
 Uh yeah, #would.”

 During a recent performance with six other all-male hardcore acts, Ramsey had a bold message for the crowd.